-Personally I am using Chrome for article research.
+Personally, I am using Chrome for article research.
 I have an account set up exclusively for work on Alpha Efficiency content, so when I am in Chrome, I am in working mode.
-I also know I won’t be searching anything sensitive, so I am not overly concern about privacy, as I usual am while using Safari.
+I also know I won’t be searching for anything sensitive, so I am not overly concerned about privacy, as I usually am while using Safari.

 Safari is also ok for article research, but I’ve found that Evernote clipboard extension works better in Chrome, and I like to save search histories in one unified location.
 On the other hand, when there is something extra that I need to research, I will most likely use Safari, as it is my default browser, hence I will have easy access to information without messing up my carefully chosen setup on Chrome.